 We also got two of the share dishes each as well because well…

 I was torn between the scallop ceviche and the soft shell crab.
 In the end, the Typhoon Shelter Soft Shell Crab with Lemon Mayo (14e) won.

 As far as soft shell crab goes, this was one of the best I’ve had.
-TBH, I’m not sure how you’re suppose to eat this so I just ate it with my hands.
-I would order this again as a share dish and get another one of the sharing dish if I was going back.
+TBH, I’m not sure how you’re supposed to eat this so I just ate it with my hands.
+I would order this again as a shared dish and get another one of the sharing dishes if I was going back.